 Deputies searching for missing 10-year-old boy last seen Sunday night

-LIVINGSTON PARISH - Deputies are searching for a missing 10-year-old boy last seen in the Eastover area in Livingston.
+LIVINGSTON - Deputies are searching for a missing 10-year-old boy last seen in the Eastover area in Livingston.

 The Livingston Parish Sheriff's Office said deputies would be in the area Monday morning assisting in the search.